Eligibility and Entitlement

 How can I get paid the Post-9/11 GI Bill rate for my Vocational Rehabilitation program?

 A Veteran participating in the VR&E Program who qualifies for Post-9/11 GI Bill benefits can elect to receive the GI Bill rate of pay instead of the regular Chapter 31 subsistence allowance.
 In most cases, the GI Bill rate is higher than the regular Chapter 31 rate of pay.
 To elect the GI Bill rate, the Veteran must have remaining eligibility for the Post-9/11 GI Bill, and must formally choose (or “elect”) the GI Bill rate.
 Your VRC can help you with election.
 Veterans participating in the VR&E Program who elect the Post-9/11 rate are paid at the 100% rate level for their school and training time, even if their Post-9/11 GI Bill eligibility is less than 100%.
-Additional benefits are also available through the VR&E Program, such as full payment of all books, fees and supplies as well as other supportive services.
+Additional benefits are also available through the VR&E Program, such as payment of all required books, fees and supplies as well as other supportive services.